 “Leopold owes me a favor.
 I’ll get her into a rehearsal whenever she wants.”

 She drained the last gulp of scotch, tossed the crystal glass into the back seat, and revved the Bentley’s big engine.
-The cloud of blue smoke swirling out of the exhaust smelled like fresh air.
+The cloud of blue smoke swirling out of the exhaust smelled like a spring breeze.
 As she and Thelonious sped off into the night, I heard her laugh and shout back:

 “Don’t worry!
 We have everything here.
 This is New York!”